s2mr/xc/README.md

-# xc (EXPERIMENTAL)
+# xc
-Open your xcode project with Xcode of specific version.
+Open the Xcode project file with the specified version

 ## Examples